This certification program includes:

 Liability: Any expenses incurred by the participant from charges that involve travel, accommodations, or other expenses related to attending a continuing education class are the sole responsibility of the participant, as well as all risks associated with non-refundable, non-endorsable, non-changeable purchases.

 Health Policy: It is the student’s responsibility to practice extra precautions in the weeks prior to class, to help minimize risk of potential illness.
 Due to the nature of our close contact and hands-on work, no one with symptoms of any potentially contagious sickness will be allowed to attend class.
 No refunds are available for sickness.
 We strongly encourage participants to minimize their exposure to all respiratory viruses in the week(s) prior to class.
 Avoiding large and/or crowded gatherings is wise.
 If you come down with an illness, contact us immediately to see if someone from the waiting list can replace your spot.
-A tuition credit for a future class will be made available to you, under these circumstances.
+A tuition credit for a future class may be made available to you, under these circumstances.

 Apply here.